It Takes a Nation of Millions to Hold Us Back: Music and lyrics

 Hank referred to Chuck D as being the person who would find all the vocal samples, Eric Sadler as "the one with the musical talent," and noted that his brother, Keith Shocklee, "knew a lot of the breakbeats and was the sound-effects master."
 Shocklee's sentiments were reinforced by Chuck D while explaining the group's working methods during production.
 "Eric was the musician, Hank was the antimusician.
 Eric did a lot of the [drum] programming, [Hank's brother] Keith was the guy who would bring in the feel."
 For his contributions to the production side, Chuck stated that he "would scour for vocal samples all over the Earth.
 I would name a song, tag it, and get the vocal samples."
 Chuck D also noted the productiveness of Sadler and Shocklee's differing approaches to the creative process.
 "The friction between Hank and Eric worked very well.
 Hank would put a twist on Eric's musicianship and Eric's musicianship would put a twist on Hank."

 Some production mistakes were kept for the album.
 The breakdown in "Bring the Noise" in which the kick-drum sample from James Brown's "Funky Drummer" plays solo was a mistake.
 Apparently, the wrong sequence came up in the SP1200 sampler and Shocklee decided not only to keep it but to have Chuck rewrite his rhyme to fit the pattern.
-The album itself was mixed with no automation, instead of being recorded on analog tape and later painstakingly mixed by hand.
+The album itself was mixed with no automation, instead being recorded on analog tape and later painstakingly mixed by hand.
 This is a significant fact due to its nature as being one of the most intricate albums of digitally sampled music.
-Asked years later if replicating the number of samples used on the album would be possible [due to increased clearance costs for copyrighted material], Hank Shocklee said while possible, it would be far more expensive than at the time to do so.
+Asked years later if replicating the number of samples used on the album would be possible (due to increased clearance costs for copyrighted material), Hank Shocklee said while possible, it would be far more expensive.